-LLMs-based fuzzers can be divided into two sections.
-The first part is to find the historical data set of the object being tested, classify the historical error code fragments and vulnerabilities and provide them to the model for learning, and finally train a specialised fuzzing test model to test the object.
+As mentioned above, LLM-based fuzzers can be classified into two types.
+The first one is to find the historical data set of the object being tested, classify the historical error code fragments and vulnerabilities and provide them to the model for learning, and finally train a specialized fuzzing test model to test the object.

-Another section is to introduce LLMs into specific steps in the traditional fuzzing process to improve the fuzzer performance.
+Another section focuses on introducing LLMs into specific steps in the traditional fuzzing process to improve the fuzzer performance.
 For example, TitanFuzz mentions using CodeX and CodeGen to change the seed mutation process in traditional fuzzing test to improve code coverage and test success rate.
-On the other hand, FuzzGPT learns from historical dataset that contains bugs and vulnerabilities for deep learning system.
-However, the performance comparison between FuzzGPT and Titanfuzz shows that FuzzGPT is better in terms of code coverage and efficiency.
+On the other hand, FuzzGPT learns from a historical dataset that contains bugs and vulnerabilities for the deep learning system.
+However, the performance comparison between \textbf{FuzzGPT(Fine-Tuning Fuzzer)} and \textbf{Titanfuzz(Fuzzer by LLM)} shows that FuzzGPT is better in terms of code coverage and efficiency.

-\cite{mallissery2023demystify} present a discussion of the criteria that a good fuzzer should meet, including: \begin{enumerate} \item Able to detect all vulnerabilities of the test targets \item Performing in-depth analysis of multiple targets when detecting code-level vulnerabilities from the interaction between multiple targets \item A fuzzer should identify different types of bugs \end{enumerate} Therefore, we anticipate that, in the future development of the LLMs-based fuzzer field, a more promising approach would involve allowing the model to learn from historical data and evolve into a professional fuzzer.
-LLMs can better understand the intricacies of software code and vulnerabilities, thereby aligning with the comprehensive criteria, rather than altering the operation process of the traditional fuzzer.
+To define a good fuzzer, a set of criteria is discussed in~\cite{mallissery2023demystify}, including: \begin{enumerate} \item Able to detect all vulnerabilities of the test targets \item Performing in-depth analysis of multiple targets when detecting code-level vulnerabilities from the interaction between multiple targets \item A fuzzer should identify different types of bugs \end{enumerate} Therefore, we anticipate that, in the future development of the LLM-based fuzzer, a more promising approach would involve allowing the model to learn from historical data and evolve into a professional fuzzer.
+LLMs can better understand the intricacies of software code and bugs, thus aligning with the comprehensive criteria, rather than altering the operation process of the traditional fuzzer.